froberge/ocp_devSpaces_registry/README.md

-# crw-registry
+# Code Ready Workspace Devfiles Registry

-This repository contains devfiles for multiples different languages to use with CodeReady Workspace.
+This repository contains devfiles for multiples differents languages to use with CodeReady Workspace and are ready to use.

+I encourage you to clone this repository or devFiles you require to quickstart your project.

+Look at [Eclipse-che devfile registry](https://github.com/eclipse-che/che-devfile-registry) for more options.